 As Major Margaret "Hot Lips" Houlihan on M*A*S*H, Loretta Swit quickly became a fan favorite on one of the most popular sitcoms of all time.
 Holding her own in the boys club that was the 4077th, Houlihan, as well as Swit, became an important part of television in the 1970s.

-Swit celebrates her birthday Friday, November 4.
-To celebrate, here are seven smashing things about the real-life woman dubbed "Hot Lips" on M*A*S*H.
+Swit celebrates her birthday on November 4.
+To celebrate, here are seven smashing things about the real-life woman dubbed "Hot Lips" on 'M*A*S*H.'

 She was born in the same town as Sherwood Schwartz

 Swit was born in Passaic, New Jersey, the same town where legendary TV producer Sherwood Schwartz was born.
 Passaic is also the hometown of fictional character Randolph Agarn on F Troop.